toucham/DotNetProjects/sandbox/SandboxClient/README.md

 3. The OS makes the network call, while the .NET runtime is free to perform other tasks.
 4. Once the network call is completed, the OS informs the .NET runtime.
 5. A completion port thread (from the ThreadPool) runs the continuation of the Task (the code after the await).

+## LogFileWorker

+For logging the responses from the request being sent.
+It is a worker service that is being run in the background.
+It opens a `StreamWriter` and keep the socket open until the client finishes sending all the requests.

+### Worker Services